toni-heittola/pelican-btoc/README.md

     PLUGINS = ['pelican-btoc']

-`pelican-btoc` should be the last in the plugin list, if you are using plugins which generate content.
-Otherwise generated content will not be taken account when generating TOC.

 To allow plugin in include css and js files, one needs to add following to the `base.html` template, in the head (to include css files):

     {% if article %}